mlaursen/react-md/packages/theme/README.md

 </tr>
 <tr>
 <td><code>rmd-theme-surface</code></td>
 <td>The theme's surface background color.
-This is the background color that will be used for any temporary "material" (or surface)
+This is the background color that will be used for any temporary 'material' (or surface)
 <br /><br />
 Ex: Dialogs, Lists
 <br /><br /></td>